-- This detailed recipe of Basic Eggless Sponge Cake In Pressure Cooker or in an oven is for all those who are willing to enter the world of baking but have a hitch in baking a cake.
+This detailed recipe of Basic Eggless Sponge Cake without oven is for the beginners.
+This recipe is for all those who are willing to enter the world of baking but have a hitch in baking a cake.
 With very few ingredients, that too easily available in every kitchen, you can easily and fearlessly try out this recipe and win over your fears.
 This post will remove all your doubts and apprehensions.

-Basic Sponge Cake is such a wonderful thing.
-Not only it is good for beginners but it is used for so many other purposes.
+Basic Sponge Cake is not only good for beginners but it is used for so many other purposes.
 This cake is actually so yummy that you can have it just plain.

-You can have it plain or make ice cream sundaes or puddings or Lamingtons or swiss rolls or do frosting and turn it into fresh fruit cake and many other things.
+You can have this wheat cake either plain or make Ice cream Sundaes or puddings or Lamingtons or swiss rolls or use it as a base cake for doing icing and turn it into fresh fruit cake and many other things.

 Those of you have even little doubt that eggless cakes are not as spongy as cakes with eggs, for you I would like to share a small incidence here.